apache/geode-examples/clientSecurity/README.md

 This example demonstrates basic command security and user authentication in a client application backed by a secured Geode cluster.

-In this example, three data users with varying permissions attempt to read and write data in two regions.
+In this example, four users with varying permissions attempt to read and write data in two regions.
+* The `superUser` user has full permissions and may read and write to all regions.
+* The `dataReader` user has `DATA:READ` permission, granting read access to all regions.
+* The `dataWriter` user has `DATA:WRITE` permission, granting write access to all regions.
-The `dataReader` user has `DATA:READ` permission, `dataWriter` has`DATA:WRITE` permission, and `region1dataAdmin` has permissions `DATA:READ:region1` and `DATA:WRITE:region1`, but no permissions that apply to `/region2`.
+* The `region1dataAdmin` has permissions `DATA:READ:region1` and `DATA:WRITE:region1`, granting read and write access only to `/region1`.
-(`region1dataAdmin` also has `DATA:MANAGE:region1` permission, but this permissions is unused in this example.)

 This example assumes that Java and Geode are installed.